 The discipline of daily practice leads to progress which fuels motivation to continue to practice and progress!
 Parents (even non-musician parents) are encouraged to be actively involved in assisting practice with young children until they reach an age where they can be more self-directed in their practice.

-If students are consistently not completing their assignments or consistently struggling to practice a daily habit, Dr. Gustafson reserves the right to recommend them to a new studio.
+If students are consistently not completing their assignments or consistently struggling to make practice a daily habit, Dr. Gustafson reserves the right to recommend them to a new studio.

 Cancellations: